iotaledger/powbox/README.md

 docker-compose run -d -p 27017:27017 mongodb
 ```

+Copy the file `.env.template` to `.env`, and set the appropriate environment configuration variables.
+Then use node
-Then use node directly to run the code, either with `npm run` (see `package.json` for details), or using one of the
+directly to run the code, either with `npm run` (see `package.json` for details), or using one of the provided VSCode
-provided VSCode launch configurations.
+launch configurations.

 ## Testing in the production environment: